Colorado Parks and Wildlife: Common hunting violations can be costly

 August 28, 2011

 Every hunting season, Colorado Parks and Wildlife officers issue thousands of tickets for violations that can result in steep fines for the offenders.

-Rick Basagoitia, San Luis Valley area wildlife manager, said hunters need to set aside some time to review the Colorado Big Game Brochure.
-The brochure outlines many common violations and how to avoid them.
+Rick Basagoitia, San Luis Valley area wildlife manager, says hunters need to review the Colorado Big Game Brochure to avoid costly mistakes.

-The following are some of the more common violations that occur every year, according to Parks and Wildlife:
+The following are some of the more common violations that occur every year:

 • Not wearing fluorescent orange: You must wear at least 500 inches of daylight fluorescent orange, plus a head covering of the same color.
 Camouflage orange or mesh orange do not qualify.

 • Carrying loaded firearms in or on vehicles: Rifles must not have ammunition in the chamber while in or on any motor vehicles.
 For those riding ATVs, weapons (rifles and bows) must also be in a closed and fully unloaded (chamber and magazine).
 Most accidents involving firearms occur in or near vehicles.

 • Shooting from a road: Before firing a shot, you must be at least 50 feet off of a designated state or county road, and just off forest service or Bureau of Land Management roads.

 • License not voided: After you kill an animal, you must void the license immediately.